 How do I claim back tax I have overpaid through PAYE on wages or pensions?

-This section looks at what to do if you have paid too much tax on your wages or pension and what the time limits are for making a claim.
+This page looks at what to do if you have paid too much tax on your wages or pension.

 If you receive employment income or pension income and pay tax through the Pay As You Earn (PAYE) system you may sometimes pay too much tax.
 There are various reasons for this.